-1) The laws of logic do NOT exist.
-The etymology of the three classical laws pre-dates Christianity during the time of Aristotle.
-Aristotle first explains these principles in The Organon.
-What the three laws are are classical forms of first order logic/propositional logic.
+1) Where the laws of logic come from?
+The etymology of the three classical laws pre-dates Christianity during the 4th century B.C..
+The Greek-Athenian philosophers Plato and his young student Aristotle were the first to describe these concepts as laws of thought.
+It was early Christian theologians like Thomas Aquinas who first refereed to them as absolute laws (Summa Theologica) What the three laws are are classical forms of first order logic/propositional logic.
 The classical three principles were based on the principle of bivalence in which there are only two-valued instances of (true or false) conclusions a statement can have.

 - The law of identity, which states that a thing is identical with itself.

 - The law of non-contradiction, which states that two contradictory statements cannot be true at the same time.

 - The law of excluded middle, which states that, for any proposition, either the proposition is true or its negation is true.